A Better Financial Plan Investment Fraud Class Action

 The Truth Begins To Emerge

 Defendants’ scheme began to unravel in March 2020, when thousands of small businesses defaulted on the merchant cash loans underlying the investments sold by ABFP.
 Panic among ABFP investors ensued when the interest payments stopped in March 2020.
-In late March 2020, Vagnozzi admitted that the merchant cash lender, Par Funding, was insolvent.
-By the end of April 2020, Vagnozzi had fraudulently induced hundreds of investors to enter into a so-called Exchange Notes Offering, which will pay ABFP investors 4% interest, instead of the promised 10% interest, and the repayment of principal will be delayed from the promised 1-year term to 7 years.
+In late March 2020, ABFP admitted that the merchant cash lender, Par Funding, was insolvent.
+By the end of April 2020, ABFP had fraudulently induced hundreds of investors to enter into a so-called Exchange Notes Offering, which would pay ABFP investors 4% interest, instead of the promised 10% interest, and the repayment of principal will be delayed from the promised 1-year term to 7 years.
 This deal is an unmitigated disaster for ABFP investors, who include elderly persons and others on fixed incomes.

 How To Join The Case